jimmylee/next-postgres-sequelize/README.md

 ### Why is this useful?
 Why should I care?

-- A nice starting point with bad UX/UI so you can change things freely.
+- Bad UX/UI so you are forced to make it your own!
 - Some "production ready" are concepts baked in for you.
 - You'll get server side rendering for free.
-- You can move faster at a hackthon.
+- You can move a little faster at a competition or hackathon.

 ## Setup: Prerequisites

-I use [Homebrew](https://brew.sh/) to manage dependencies on a new laptop...
+I use [Homebrew](https://brew.sh/) to manage dependencies.
-You're welcome to use something else.

 - Install Postgres: `brew install postgres`.
 - Install [Node 10.7.0+](https://nodejs.org/en/): `brew install node`.
 (Or